gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     checkRender();
     </pre>

-    This would only draw if the canvas has be resized or if `needToRender` is true.
+    This would only draw if the canvas has been resized or if `needToRender` is true.
     This would handle the resize case for apps that don't render the scene every frame.
     Just set `needToRender` any time you've changed something in the scene and you want the scene to be rendered incorporating your changes.